acikgozb/local-k8s-osx/README.md

 The guide uses the subnet `192.168.1.0/24` to set up the cluster network.
 However, this subnet is commonly occupied by ISPs, so it is a bit risky to assume that it is free for use.

-The author mentions this in several different GitHub issues such as [this](https://github.com/ghik/kubernetes-the-harder-way/issues/16#issuecomment-2440799114).
+The author of the guide mentions this in several different GitHub issues such as [this](https://github.com/ghik/kubernetes-the-harder-way/issues/16#issuecomment-2440799114).
 So, the network infrastructure for this cluster is set up on a completely different subnet, which is `192.168.200.0/24`.

 To dive deep into the networking part of the cluster, please refer to the [README](./vms/NETWORK-INFRASTRUCTURE.md) here.